goldenduo/AGB/README.md

 <h4 align="center">A bridge for Android.</h4>

+# There will be major version updates before August 15.
+Please provide more valuable comments and upgrade at that time.

 ## Introduction

 AGB is short for Android Great Bridge.It does not require any _root_ access neither on the device nor on the computer.